Come Holy Spirit

 In this act of supernatural presence, the Holy Spirit imparted to each the special gifts necessary to build the church Jesus had established.
-The gifts were immediate: to declare the Gospel with an urgency and understanding in what all who received them were about to do – risk their very lives to preach the love of God to the world.
+The gifts were immediate: to declare the Gospel with an urgency and understanding of what they were about to do – risk their very lives to preach the love of God to the world.